 The statewide #TeachersCan campaign, for which our College of Education is a partner, asked the public to nominate PK-12 teachers for recognition and appreciation.

 Anti-Racist Education Resources

 How to Talk to Children about Race: Resources

 Podcasts, Sesame Street, tips, research, and books for both children and adults.
 For more information, click here!

 Stories & Insights for Remote Teaching & Learning

-Licensed Mental Health Professionals Use Play Therapy to Communication With Children
+Licensed Mental Health Professional Use Play Therapy to Communicate with Children

 Learn how licensed mental health professions from The Institute for Play Therapy use "play therapy" to serve as a developmental tool to communicate with children.
 This therapeutic process allows children to express and resolve their difficulties.